-- (A) Media Coordinator.
-The Nebraska Supreme Court Public Information Officer shall serve as the media coordinator.
-The judge and all interested members of the media shall work, whenever possible, with and through the media coordinator regarding all arrangements for expanded media coverage. - (B) Advance notice of coverage. - 1.
-All requests by representatives of the news media to use photographic equipment or television cameras in the courtroom shall be made to the media coordinator.
+(A) Media Coordinator.
+The Public Information Officer of the Nebraska Supreme Court shall serve as the Media Coordinator.
+The judge and all interested members of the media shall work, whenever possible, with and through the media coordinator regarding all arrangements for expanded media coverage.

+(B) Advance notice of coverage.

+1. All requests by representatives of the news media to use photographic equipment or television cameras in the courtroom shall be made to the media coordinator.
 The media coordinator, in turn, shall inform counsel for all parties and the presiding judge at least 14 days in advance of the time the proceeding is scheduled to begin, but these times may be extended or reduced by court order.
-When the proceeding is not scheduled at least 14 days in advance, however, the media coordinator shall give notice of the request as soon as practicable after the proceeding is scheduled. - 2.
-Notice shall be in writing, filed in the office of the Clerk of the Court in which the case is being heard.
+When the proceeding is not scheduled at least 14 days in advance, however, the media coordinator shall give notice of the request as soon as practicable after the proceeding is scheduled.

+- 2. Notice shall be in writing and filed with the clerk magistrate of the county court.
 A copy of the notice shall be sent to the last known address of all counsel of record, parties appearing without counsel, and the judge expected to preside at the proceeding for which expanded media coverage is being requested. - (C) Objections.
-A party to a proceeding objecting to expanded media coverage shall file a written objection, stating the grounds therefore, at least 3 days before commencement of the proceeding.
+A party to a proceeding objecting to expanded media coverage shall file a written objection, stating the grounds therefore, at least three days before commencement of the proceeding.
 All witnesses shall be advised by counsel proposing to introduce their testimony of their right to object to expanded media coverage, and all objections by witnesses shall be filed prior to commencement of the proceeding.
 All objections shall be heard and determined by the judge prior to the commencement of the proceedings.
 The judge may rule on the basis of the written objection alone.
 In addition, the objecting party or witness, and all other parties, may be afforded an opportunity to present additional evidence by affidavit or by such other means as the judge directs.
 The judge in absolute discretion may permit presentation of such evidence by the media coordinator in the same manner.

 Time for filing of objections may be extended or reduced in the discretion of the judge, who also, in appropriate circumstances, may extend the right of objection to persons not specifically provided for in this rule.